 It is important to remember that if you are released on bail.
 You are still required to appear in court on your scheduled trial date.
 If you fail to do so, your bail may be forfeited and you could be subject to arrest.

 How to post bail

 When you are accused of a crime and taken into custody.
 You have the right to post bail and be released from jail until your trial.
 Bail is money or property that you deposit with the court to ensure that you will appear for your trial.
 If you do not appear, the court will keep the bail and issue a warrant for your arrest.

 You can post bail in cash, by check, or by using a bail bond.
 Bail bonds are provided by professional bail bondsmen who charge a fee (usually 10% of the bail amount) in exchange for posting bail on your behalf.
 Bail bondsmen may require collateral, such as your car or house, to secure the loan.

-If you are unable to post bail, you will remain in custody until your trial date.
+If you are unable to post, you will remain in custody until your trial date.